Paul and Sandra Harmon endow funds to support diversity and the arts

 The Harmons have served on the Shakespeare Society Board—Sandra Harmon for 22 years, 14 years as secretary, and Paul Harmon for five.

-Since retiring, that Harmons remain active in the community through boards and committees.
+Since retiring, the Harmons remain active in the community through boards and committees.
 Paul Harmon was integral to the Bone Student Center Renovation project through his 2008 and 2009 committee involvement.
 Sandra Harmon served as president of the Friends of the Arts Board from 2003–2006.
 Both were engaged in raising funds for the Theatre at Ewing, home of the Shakespeare Festival, and now serve as Redbirds Rising campaign volunteers representing the College of Fine Arts.

 “I hear stories from Illinois State students who have loved their time on campus and have decided to stay in Bloomington-Normal as a result,” Sandra Harmon said.
 “That’s my hope for all students.
 That they have a positive experience at Illinois State and recognize the many wonderful opportunities that Bloomington-Normal has to offer.”